sunnyvale-academy/SNY.PRG.MSS.01.01.00/labs/01-Fork_and_clone_this_repo/README.md

 ## Fork the repo

-Open your browser and go to: https://github.com/sunnyvale-academy/ITS-ICT_Microservices
+Open your browser and go to: https://github.com/sunnyvale-academy/SNY.PRG.MSS.01.01.00

-The ITS-ICT_Microservices repo home page opens.
+The SNY.PRG.MSS.01.01.00 repo home page opens.

 Click on **Fork** button at the top-right of the screen.
 GitHub asks you to authenticate.